From the Archives: Ascendo System M Loudspeaker

 1. Ma-gic.
 The art that purports to control or forecast natural events, effects, or forces by invoking the supernatural.
 2. The practice of using Ascendo System M loudspeakers to attempt to produce supernatural effects or control events in nature.
 3 The exercise of sleight of hand or conjuring for entertainment.

-Hailing from Germany, the Ascendo System Z is a new an unusually musical transducer that has swooned nearly all who sat before its mesmerizing gaze.
-After living with and using Ascendo System Z loudspeaker as a referenced reviewing tool, displacing the mighty Talon Khorus MkII’s, my long time favorite, I hesitated for about one second and purchased them.
-Of all its world class strengths; soundstaging, image specificity and density along with a super smooth and yet detailed sound I discovered there was one area that I thought could be improved upon (long after I purchased them).
+Hailing from Germany, the Ascendo System Z is a new and unusual musical transducer that has swooned nearly all who sat before its mesmerizing gaze.
+After living with and using the Ascendo System Z loudspeaker as a reference review tool, displacing my long-time favorite, the mighty Talon Khorus MkII, I hesitated for about one second and purchased it.
+Of all its world-class strengths —soundstaging, image specificity, and density, along with a super-smooth and yet detailed sound —I discovered one area that I thought could be improved upon (long after I purchased them).
 That one area was bass impact.
 To be honest, bass impact is really not something one immediately asks for once you hear a loudspeaker so utterly capable of what audiophiles find imperative to their musical appreciation.
-But having lived with and becoming spoiled by what I can only describe as bass monsters in the Talon Khorus, I was still finding myself itching for a similar bass from the Ascendos.
-Sometimes life can make it hard differentiating ones wants from needs.
+But having lived with and become spoiled by what I can only describe as bass monsters in the Talon Khorus, I was still finding myself itching for a similar bass from the Ascendos.
+Sometimes, life can make it difficult to distinguish one’s wants from needs.
 I certainly didn’t need more bass impact.
 I only wanted it.

 Ascendo Z-A_klein.jpg